Jump to relevant sections here:

 Submit a Proposal

-Before December 3, submit a program poposal using this form for both public and school programs.
-Our team will then review your submission and reach out in early 2022 regarding the status of your proposal.
+Before November 4, submit a proposal for each public and K12 program you would like to host.
+Our team will then review your submission and reach out in early 2023 regarding the status of your proposal.
 Upon acceptance, we will share venue and scheduling options for both virtual and in-person presentations, as well as next steps for preparation.

 Tips for Promoting Your Program